Founded on January 12, 2012, Volant is the flagship group among the sister-societies under Elysian.

 Already, I have greatly benefited from the group because one of the persons I met there has agreed to come to Stanford for an event that a group I am part of is organizing.
 She will speak about reductionism and AI and whether they are compatible (she argues against it… my professors are very for it… so we’ll see how it goes).

-Volanteers have formed business collaborations, married each other, co-developed projects, paid for other members’ tuition, and many simply found new friends in the society.
-The group has accomplished its goal as a social club, and that is not something to downplay, as the social component is often what is missing in the lives of the high-range neurodiverse.
+Volanteers have formed business collaborations, married each other, co-developed projects, paid for other members’ tuition, and many simply found new friends in the society

-Volant does work to find that balance of friendliness and rigorous thinking in the discussion forums.
-It’s easy to accomplish when everyone or most people agree on something, but when there are strong opinions that clash, this balance gets tested.
+Volant works to find that balance of friendliness and rigorous thinking in the discussion forum.
+It’s easy to accomplish when people agree on something, but when there are strong opinions that clash, this balance gets tested.
 Members can avoid frustrations if newcomers realize that in Volant, you aren’t necessarily going to find like-mindedness.
 You’ll likely see a broader range of views than you would elsewhere.
 Instead of feeling frustrated by that, revel in it.

 Admissions and Membership

 If you’re applying to join Volant, it is probably because a Volanteer invited you to do so.
 They likely asked you because you come across as both brainy and civil.
 If you are brainy in the IQ sense and polite, and will actually participate in our discussions and/or meetings, we’d be delighted to have you.
 But if you are not all three of these things, you may want to consider joining another high IQ club.